pola-rs/polars/README.md

 ### Handles larger than RAM data

-If you have data that does not fit into memory, polars lazy is able to process your query (or parts of your query) in a streaming fashion, this drastically reduces memory requirements you might be able to process your 250GB dataset on your laptop.
-Collect with `collect(allow_streaming=True)` to run the query streaming.
+If you have data that does not fit into memory, polars lazy is able to process your query (or parts of your query) in a streaming fashion, this drastically reduces memory requirements so you might be able to process your 250GB dataset on your laptop.
+Collect with `collect(streaming=True)` to run the query streaming.
 (This might be a little slower, but it is still very fast!)

 ## Setup